vestfoldfylke/vestfold-extensions-authentication/README.md

 # VFK.Extensions.Authentication

-Contains builder extensions to extend a dotnet core application with Authentication.
+Contains builder extensions to extend a dotnet core application with authentication functionality.

 ## Usage in an Azure Function / Azure Web App